Import Okta Data to Google Sheets

 Replace YOUR_TOKEN with the token you got above in part 1.
 You must include the text ‘SWSS’ before it.

-- Create a new tab.
-You can call it whatever you like, but here we'll call it 'Users'.
-While still in that tab, click 'Set' to use that tab as your data destination.
+- Create a new tab and click Set Current to use that tab as your data destination.

-- Click Run and a moment later you’ll see a list of your Okta users populate your Google Sheets.
+- Name your request and click Run.
+A moment later you’ll see a list of your Okta users populate your Google Sheets.

 Note that the Okta API limits the number of records returned in each request.
 By default, only the first page of records will be returned, and each page contains a limited number of records.
 To access more than 100 records, use the “limit” and “after” parameters as described in the documentation.